revenkroz/si/README.md

-# SI — Simple http-server and opinionated wrapper for chi-router
+# Si — simple Go HTTP-server

-SI is a simple http-server and wrapper for the [chi-router](https://github.com/go-chi/chi) which provides a more convenient way to handle requests.
+Si is a simple http-server and wrapper for the [chi-router](https://github.com/go-chi/chi) which provides a more convenient way to handle requests.

 It has no dependencies other than chi and is designed to be as lightweight as possible.